 Why aluminum identification tags?

-The most widely used type of metal for identification tags is aluminum.
+Aluminum identification tags are the most widely used type of metal.
 While not as hard a material, it can approach the aspects of durability and permanency of stainless and ensure your message survives.
 It is readily available in multiple gauges as anodized or coated.
 Aluminum is lightweight, easily fabricated and the lowest in cost of the three substrates.

 Aluminum can be imaged by a number of processes including anodizing, etching, screen printing, digital printing, embossing and indenting.
 One or another of these processes may be required for Mil Spec, UID, or Data Matrix applications.